 Don’t let time be the excuse for never planning a work party or event.
 Sure, you’re incredibly busy, but everyone is.
-Create a PPC and it spread the responsibility around.
-Plus, now you’re not guessing what people actually want to do, you’re just letting them decide.
+Create a PPC to help spread the responsibility around.
+Plus, now you’re not guessing what people actually want to do—you’re just letting them decide.

 2. Breaks the routine from your day-to-day work